 However, because of the multiple search routes produced, the tth step may contact quite a large number of nodes.
-In [3], it was shown that for pure flooding, the number of messages grows exponentially with the TTL; most of those messages are sent in the last step of the search.
+In [4], it was shown that for pure flooding, the number of messages grows exponentially with the TTL; most of those messages are sent in the last step of the search.
 For example, assume a random network with each peer connected to d other nodes, and a pure flooding strategy, where each peer propagates the query to all its neighbors.
-If a search returned an item at the 3rd step, approximately $d + d^2 + d^3$ different peers would have been visited, although only one node at distance 3 had the item.
-This means that $d + d^2 + 1$ probes could be enough and as a result, the best strategy for the push phase would be equal to the hop distance at which the item was found minus one.
+If a search returned an item at the 3rd step, approximately $d+d^2+d^3$ different peers would have been visited, although only one node at distance 3 had the item.
+This means that $d+d^2+1$ probes could be enough and as a result, the best strategy for the push phase would be to use a TTL of 2, not 3.
+In general, the TTL used for the push phase should be equal to the hop distance at which the item was found minus one.

-Recapping, our proposed PtP strategy adheres to the following rules:

-- After a successful search, the requester pushes the item back to the network. - The same algorithm is used for both pull (search) and push. - The TTL for push is equal to t-1, where t is the hop distance where the resource was found.
+Recapping, our proposed PtP strategy adheres to the following rules: (a) After a successful search, the requester pushes the item back to the network; (b) The same algorithm is used for both pull (search) and push; (c) The TTL for push is equal to t-1, where t is the hop distance where the resource was found; (d) All peers receiving the push message create a replica of the item.
+In the next section we provide simulation results which confirm that this simple PtP strategy does indeed lead to SR replication.